 You can start your search below for ‘haunted places near me’.
 Simply click on the State you wish to browse.
-Below this list of links we have the 10 most haunted places in America!
+Below this list of links, we have the 10 most haunted places in America!

 We also now offer ghost tours across the US!
 Find the closest ghost tour to you here.

-There are castles, prisons, hotels, insane asylums, and ships!
-Lets start your journey now and get right in to the 10 most haunted places in America:
+There are castles, prisons, the most haunted hotels, insane asylums, and ships!
+Let’s start your journey now and get right into the top 10 most haunted places in America.

 10. St. Augustine Lighthouse, St. Augustine, Florida

 Reports consist of apparitions, dark shadowy figures, disembodied voices, and unexplained sounds.
 TV’s paranormal show ‘Ghost Hunters’, found several pieces of evidence on their visit in Season 2, but the best footage out of those was a video of a figure leaning over a railing inside the lighthouse.

 It is believed that the daughters of the man in charge of the construction of the lighthouse died nearby, and these two girls have continued to haunt the lighthouse ever since.

 Previous lighthouse keepers have reported hearing strange sounds, seeing lights switch on and off, and witnessing an apparition of a man in the basement.

-9. Trans-Allegheny Lunatic Asylum
+9. Trans-Allegheny Lunatic Asylum, Weston, WV

 Built in 1858 to house up to 250 patients, this the largest hand-cut stone building in North America, became severely overcrowded, and by its peak in the 1950’s over 2,000 patients called this place home.